Wild-card weekend features 6 rematches, 3 division games

 Baltimore had Lamar Jackson when it rallied for a 19-17 win against Cincinnati on Justin Tucker’s 43-yard field goal in the final seconds back in October.

-Jackson missed the last five games of the regular season with a knee injury, and the Ravens (10-7) have no chance without him.
+Jackson missed the last five games of the regular season with a knee injury, and he still hasn’t returned to practice.
+The Ravens (10-7) have no chance without him.

 Joe Burrow was outstanding in leading the Bengals to eight straight wins to secure the No. 3 seed.
 The Bengals (12-4) reached the Super Bowl last season as the fourth seed.
 They’re determined to go back and finish the job.
 It starts Sunday night.